ho-thanh-und/tp/docs/UserGuide.md

 **Q**: What if the person wants to apply for multiple roles within the same company? <br>
 **A**: Multiple job roles can be added using the edit command.

+**Q**: I am trying to edit a candidate's information, but I received the error `Job role not recognised!` <br>
+**A**: Do check the valid list of job roles that you have saved using the `listJ` command.
+If any one of the job role of selected candidate has not been saved into the list of job roles, either
+1. Add the job role to the list of job roles using `addJ`
+1. Update the candidate's job role to a valid job role using the `edit` command

 **Q**: I have details of 37 candidates saved in the app.
 But when I run `save`, the file only has details of 2 candidates.
 Why is this so? <br>
 **A**: Probably the `save` command was executed without any optional flags.
 To be able to save all data, you have 2 options:
 1. (Easiest) Use the optional `/a` flag of `save` command to save all candidates' information.<br>